logikum/md-web-site/contents/en/comedies/alls-well-that-ends-well.md

 soon comes out.
 Bertram accepts her as his wife.
 The king offers Diana a choice of husbands from among his courtiers, with a rich dowry.
 The play ends with everyone being more or less satisfied.

+#### Characters

+KING OF FRANCE

+DUKE OF FLORENCE

+BERTRAM, Count of Rousillon.

+LAFEU, an old lord.

+PAROLLES, a follower of Bertram.

+Steward,
+Clown, servants to the Countess of Rousillon.

+A Page.

+COUNTESS OF ROUSILLON, mother to Bertram.

+HELENA, a gentlewoman protected by the Countess.

+An old Widow of Florence.

+DIANA, daughter to the Widow.

+VIOLENTA,
+MARIANA, neighbours and friends to the Widow.

+Lords, officers, soldiers, &c., French and Florentine.